Random Utility and Limited Consideration: Environment -- Model

-In this section we provide an answer to the following questions: (i) When can we recover different consideration rules from the data? (ii) What are their observable implications?
+In this section, we answer the following questions: (i) When can we recover different consideration rules from the data? (ii) What are their observable implications?
 We answer these questions by \textit{decomposing} the observed probabilities of choice $P$ into an attention rule $m$ and a distribution of preferences $\pi$.
-In other words, we recover from the dataset $P$ the primitives of the $\hrc$ rule that generated it, and provide necessary and sufficient conditions that guarantee that a dataset $P$ can be generated by a $\rhrc$ rule.
+In other words, we recover from the dataset $P$ the primitives of the $\hrc$-rule that generated it, and provide necessary and sufficient conditions that guarantee that a dataset $P$ can be generated by a $\rhrc$-rule.

 Our starting point is to exploit the fact that if a consideration rule $m$ admits an attention-index representation, then the probability of choosing the default alternative is completely determined by the attention-index $\eta$.
 In particular, the probability of choosing the outside option is independent of the distribution of preferences due to the independence assumption that we have imposed between preferences and consideration.
-In addition, recall that the outside option is only chosen when nothing else in the choice set is considered.
-If we denote $p_o=(p(o,A))_{A\in \M}$ and $\psi_{\emptyset}(\eta)=(\psi_{A,\emptyset}(\eta))_{A\in \M}$ we can write the equation:
+In addition, recall that in our model the outside option is only chosen when nothing else in the menu is considered.\footnote{For an extension that relaxes this assumption see Appendix~\ref{appendix:sensitivitydefault}.} If we denote $p_o=(p(o,A))_{A\in \M}$ and $\psi_{\emptyset}(\eta)=\left(\psi\left(\eta(\emptyset),\sum_{C\in g(\emptyset,A)}\eta(C)\right)\right)_{A\in\M}$, abusing notation we can write the system of equations

 When $\psi_{\emptyset}$ is \textit{invertible}, we can uniquely recover the random consideration rule from the probability of choosing the outside alternative from all different menus.
 Since our objective is the identification of the consideration rule, we provide a natural restriction on the attention-index rule that guarantees invertibility of $\psi$.
-This restriction is satisfied by the models of interest in this paper (but not restricted to them). \begin{definition} A consideration rule $m$ admitting an attention-index representation is \textit{totally monotone} if, we can write, for all $A\in\M$:
+This restriction is satisfied by the models of interest in this paper (but not restricted to them). \begin{definition}[Totally monotone consideration] A consideration rule $m$ admitting an attention-index representation is \textit{totally monotone} if, we can write, for all $A\in\M$